c3esperanto/kurseto/README.md

 # Esperanto course at CCCamp2019

-Small Esperanto course held at the 35th chaos communication congeress and later on CCCamp2019
+Small Esperanto course held and to be held at various c3 events.

 ![](qr-code.svg)